 This spicy Korma pizza is a fusion of two family favourites – curry and pizza.
-So while not conventional, a little latitude goes a long way in keeping everyone happy.
-This week was particularly busy, as most end of school terms are and so this landed on last night’s dinner table.
+While not conventional by any means, a little latitude goes a long way in keeping everyone happy.
+This week had been particularly busy, as most end of school terms are, so this was on the supper table tonight.
 I’m not sure if everyone was famished, but these pizzas disappeared in minutes.
-The only way to botch these is making too few!

 2 tablespoons korma paste

 1 thumb sized piece of ginger, grated

 8 chicken thighs, skinless and deboned